yugabyte/yugabyte-db/docs/content/latest/architecture/transactions/isolation-levels.md

 Transaction isolation is foundational to handling concurrent transactions in databases.
 The [SQL-92 standard](https://en.wikipedia.org/wiki/SQL-92) defines four levels of transaction isolation, `SERIALIZABLE`, `REPEATABLE READ`, `READ COMMITTED` and `READ UNCOMMITTED` in decreasing order of strictness.

-YugabyteDB supports two transaction isolation levels - `SERIALIZABLE` (which maps to the SQL isolation level of the same name) and `SNAPSHOT` (which is mapped to the SQL isolation level `REPEATABLE READ`).
-Thus, YugabyteDB supports the two strictest of the above four isolation levels.
+YugabyteDB supports three transaction isolation levels - Read Committed, Serializable (both map to the SQL isolation level of the same name) and Snapshot (which maps to the SQL isolation level `REPEATABLE READ`).
+Thus, YugabyteDB supports the three strictest of the above four isolation levels.
 These isolation levels are described below:

-- [`SNAPSHOT` Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) guarantees that all reads made in a transaction will see a consistent snapshot of the database, and the transaction itself will successfully commit only if no updates it has made conflict with any concurrent updates made by transactions that committed since that snapshot.
+- [Snapshot Isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) guarantees that all reads made in a transaction will see a consistent snapshot of the database, and the transaction itself will successfully commit only if no updates it has made conflict with any concurrent updates made by transactions that committed since that snapshot.
+- [Read Committed Isolation](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Read_committed) is same as Snapshot except that every statement in the transaction will see all data that has been committed before it is issued (note that this implicitly also means that the statement will see a consistent snapshot).
+The transaction will itself successfully commit if no concurrent conflicting updates have been committed.
-- [`SERIALIZABLE` Isolation](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Serializable) guarantees that transactions run in a way equivalent to a serial (sequential) schedule.
+- [Serializable Isolation](https://en.wikipedia.org/wiki/Isolation_(database_systems)#Serializable) guarantees that transactions run in a way equivalent to a serial (sequential) schedule.

 Note that transaction isolation level support differs between the YSQL and YCQL APIs.

-- [YSQL](../../../api/ysql/) supports both SERIALIZABLE and SNAPSHOT isolation levels (they map to the PostgreSQL isolation level syntax of `SERIALIZABLE` and `REPEATABLE READ` respectively).
-Snapshot Isolation level is the default for YSQL.
+- [YSQL](../../../api/ysql/) supports Serializable, Snapshot and Read Committed<sup>$</sup> isolation levels (the PostgreSQL isolation level syntax of `SERIALIZABLE`, `REPEATABLE READ` and `READ COMMITTED` map to these three respectively).
 - [YCQL](../../../api/ycql//dml_transaction/) supports only Snapshot Isolation using the `BEGIN TRANSACTION` syntax.

+<sup>$</sup> Read Committed Isolation is supported only if the gflag `yb_enable_read_committed_isolation` is set to `true`.
+By default this gflag is `false` and in this case the Read Committed isolation level of Yugabyte's transactional layer falls back to the stricter Snapshot Isolation (in which case `READ COMMITTED` and `READ UNCOMMITTED` of YSQL also in turn use Snapshot Isolation).

 {{< note title="Note" >}}

-The transaction layer supports both `SERIALIZABLE` and `SNAPSHOT` isolation levels.
-The default isolation level for the YSQL API is `SNAPSHOT`, which is consistent with the PostgreSQL default isolation level of `REPEATABLE READ`.
+The default isolation level for the YSQL API is essentially Snapshot (i.e., same as PostgreSQL's `REPEATABLE READ`) because `READ COMMITTED`, which is the YSQL API's (and also PostgreSQL's) syntactic default, maps to Snapshot Isolation (unless `yb_enable_read_committed_isolation` is set to `true`).
 We believe this is a good default for a distributed SQL database.

 {{</note >}}

 ## Internal locking in DocDB

-In order to support these two isolation levels, the lock manager internally supports three types of locks:
+In order to support these three isolation levels, the lock manager internally supports three types of locks:

 ### Snapshot isolation write lock

-This type of a lock is taken by a snapshot isolation transaction on values that it modifies.
+This type of a lock is taken by a snapshot (and also read committed) isolation transaction on values that it modifies.

 ### Serializable read lock